katharinebeaumont/Cluster/README.md

 Either build the jar using build.xml, then run `java -jar dist/Cluster.jar` or (in an IDE) run the project from src/cluster/Cluster.java.

 Go to src/cluster/steps.

-You need to complete the code in ClusterAssignmentStep.java and MoveCentroidStep.java.
+1. You need to complete the code in ClusterAssignmentStep.java and MoveCentroidStep.java.

+2. Tweet a screenshot of:
+ - your lowest cost value, and/or
+ - a sentence on what unsupervised learning is

+## Problems, bugs, feature requests, questions?

+Open an issue or DM me on [Twitter](https://twitter.com/katharineCodes) for my e-mail address.